ryan-mcclue/unsw/scif1004/dna.md

 can't really make designer babies as whilst genome project gave all letters, don't know all gene functions to sucessfully perfrom dna recombination

-significance of dolly is that she wasn't born from an egg, rather a cell (the most difficult part of cloning is getting the donor cell into the egg)

 ## Gattaca
 determine individuals genes and see if they give advantage atgc base sequence